24sharkS/24sharkS.github.io/_posts/2020-05-30-A-minimal-package.md

 Here, using the wrapped python object we call the respective functions passing the arguments directly.

-For functions using integer parameter, we need to explicitly coerce the argument to integer as otherwise reticulate will convert it as float since by default, the internal type of any integral value in R is double unless specified by "L".
+For functions using integer parameter, we need to explicitly coerce the argument to integer as otherwise reticulate will convert it to float in python since by default, the internal data type of any integer in R is double unless declared using "L" suffix.

 ![coercion.JPG]({{site.baseurl}}/images/coercion.JPG)